 How to get there: Take the train from Ella to Haputale, then hire a tuktuk.
 I’ve seen roundtrip prices ranging 800-3000LKR.
 There is an extra 50LKR charge per person to enter Lipton’s Seat (you’ll pay for your tuktuk driver).

-98 Acres Resort and Spa is probably Ella’s most lauded luxury accommodation.
-It consists of a double row of glass-fronted cabins set into the cliffside, with panoramic views of the surrounding tea plantations and rolling hills.
 Even if you don’t stay at 98 Acres Resort you can still drop by to experience the luxury through a massage.
 I kick myself that Dan and I didn’t do this ourselves, but we did meet a couple on our last night (at our cooking class) who were in utter bliss from their 98 Acres massages earlier that day.
-They absolutely raved about it and thoroughly convinced me that a massage here should be on any list of things to do in Ella.
+They absolutely raved about it and convinced me that a massage here should be on any list of things to do in Ella.

 Inquire about massages by contacting 98 Acres Resort.

-Book your stay at 98 Acres Resort here.
+BOOK | Book your stay at 98 Acres Resort or explore their spa options.

-One of my greatest joys in traveling is finding the best coffee… or maybe I should call it my greatest necessity, ha!
-I did some searching in Ella before landing on a firm favorite: Buds & Beans.
 This little open air café is located at the southern end of central Ella, and looks pretty unassuming from the outside.
 However this is where you can find some of the best barista-made specialty coffee in all of Sri Lanka – which is, honestly, a difficult task when you consider that Sri Lanka is definitely a tea drinker’s country.

 Buds & Beans serves up organic coffee grown in Sri Lanka, and locally roasted in Kandy.
 It’s medium roasted, super fresh, and the baristas are very skilled.
 I would recommend a classic cappuccino – or an espresso if you think you can handle it, it’s pretty strong (Dan barely managed)!

-Buds & Beans // # 01 Ella Junction, Ella 90090, Sri Lanka
+BUDS & BEANS | # 01 Ella Junction, Ella 90090, Sri Lanka

-Ella has plenty of super trendy cafes that are perfect for escaping the heat and refueling on some (western or Sri Lankan) snacks and drinks.
 One of our favorites was Café Chill – the ultimate Ella hangout among backpackers and highly recommended by some of Dan’s friends.
 The top floor is filled with slouchy beanbags, which we spent a happy couple hours lazing on and sipping banana lassis.
 Oh, and munching on the potato wedges and aioli… life changing.
 I recommend coming here midday as it gets crazy crowded at dinnertime and loses some of its charm.
-Our other pick is Café One Love – the towering Bob Marley themed café, filled with hammocks, swings, and beanbags.
-It’s open 24 hours a day and you can also find shisha here at night if that’s your thing.

-Café Chill // A23, Ella 90090, Sri Lanka
+CAFE CHILL | A23, Ella 90090, Sri Lanka

-Café One Love // Ella Station Rd, Ella, Sri Lanka
+CAFE ONE LOVE | Ella Station Rd, Ella, Sri Lanka

 15. Swim at Diyaluma Falls

 Diyaluma Falls is a maaaassive waterfall – nearly 750 feet tall.
 To reach it, you’ll have to hop in a tuktuk for the nearly hour and a half long journey but it’s well worth it to witness Sri Lanka’s second highest waterfall.
-It is possible to swim in the shallow pools of Diyaluma’s upper falls – an otherworldly experience as you paddle and gaze out at the Sri Lankan wilderness.
-Just be careful and definitely don’t take a dip during the monsoon months.

-Diyaluma Falls // Colombo – Batticaloa Hwy, Koslanda, Sri Lanka
+DIYALUMA FALLS | Colombo – Batticaloa Hwy, Koslanda, Sri Lanka

-16. Ride the famous Kandy to Ella train
+16. Ride the Train to Ella

 Best for last!
 The Kandy-Ella train journey is regarded as one of the most beautiful train journeys in the world.
 Dan and I actually took a longer route: Colombo-Ella.
 At 10 hours, it was a slog, but well worth it.
 You can read my entire guide to the Kandy to Ella or Colombo to Ella train journey here.